junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 They sit across the table, staring at an archangel who's gulping at a piece of pizza.

-A piece of pizza that isn't even good, coming direct from frozen pizza.
+A piece of pizza that isn't even good, coming directly from frozen pizza.

-There are already a pile of empty pizza boxes stacked on the counter.
+There is already a pile of empty pizza boxes stacked on the counter.

 Dean watches him, not sure if he should frown or amuse, so his face is twitching between the two.
 Sam has both his eyebrows raised high.
 Cas stares at him with narrowed eyes.